numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 np.save('tutorial-nlp-from-scratch/parameters.npy', parameters)
 ```

-It is a good practice to plot the training and testing losses as the learning curves are often helpful in diagnosing the behaviour of a Machine Learning model.
+It is a good practice to plot the training and testing losses as the learning curves are often helpful in diagnosing the behavior of a Machine Learning model.

 ```python
 fig = plt.figure()